Create a Kubernetes cluster

 2. Select a location.
 This example uses Zonal and sets the zone to us-central-1-c.
 Adjust according to your preference, and click Next.

-This value is chosen in anticipation of applying the pre-configured 1.16 manifest YAML file, as covered in the next topic of this guide.
-However, you can select any GKE version from 1.13 to 1.17.
-DataStax provides a per-version manifest YAML to conveniently define common settings and to help you get started quickly.
-Working with YAML files happens after we continue to define options for the Kubernetes cluster creation.
+This example uses the Static version option and selects GKE version 1.16.8-gke.15.
+This value is chosen in anticipation of applying the pre-configured 1.16 manifest YAML file, as covered in the quickstart.
+However, you can select any supported GKE version for your cass-operator version.
+The cass-operator repository has version-specific manifest YAML files to help you define common settings and get started quickly.

-4. Choose low-cost resources.
 This example uses the default General Purpose machine configuration, using Series N1 and machine type n1-standard-4 (4 vCPU, 15 GB memory).
 To keep costs low during the free trial, the autoscaling and telemetry options remain disabled (default).

-5. Review your cluster settings.
-To apply your custom settings, click Make Changes.
-Then click Create on the resulting page.
+7. To apply your custom settings, click Make Changes, and then click Create on the next page.

 Install kubectl from the Google Cloud SDK